 James Grieve directs, sticking to the original instructions of playwright Tom Wells.
 Every gesture is studied but in the end it’s really up to the actors to make them look authentic.
 The cast overall does a good job; Philip Duguid-McQuillian however earns a particular mention for portraying his character in a most genuine manner.
 He is Luke, a 19-year-old clumsy, shy boy – still struggling to establish his own identity, which is why he clashes with Danny when the latter confronts him on a thorny topic.
 Luke is excellently and sympathetically depicted through a series of expressions and tics that expose his weaknesses.

 The best feature of the play is that it is ridiculously funny.
 It explores more or less important themes with intensity, but the script is full of hilarious lines that make even the heaviest subjects more approachable.
 Its light-hearted attitude doesn’t affect the serious bits – there are touching scenes, both positive and negative, that cause the audience to hold their breath.
 At times the emotions feel a little contrived and some more space could have been agreed to the other characters (Luke and Danny’s stories orchestrate the play), but the laughter makes up for it.

-Jumpers for Goalposts is on at the Bush Theatre until 4th January 2014, for further information or to book visit here.
+Jumpers for Goalposts is at the Bush Theatre until 4th January 2014.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for Jumpers for Goalposts here: